Umuzi-org/ACN-syllabus/content/ux-strat-bootcamp/part-two/task-three/prototype-your-solution/_index.md

 [How to Prototype your ideas](https://www.designkit.org/methods#filter)

 ### Deliverable:
-Sumbit a link to figma project file
+Create a prototype on figma and submit a link to your file